bitovi/academy/src/program-management-with-jira/program-management.md

-@page learn-program-management-with-jira Agile Program Management With Jira
+@page learn-agile-program-management-with-jira Agile Program Management With Jira
 @parent bit-academy 8

 @description Learn how to build, maintain, and report on accurate multi-team plans